TheTravelingJester/insta-clone---riaz-ahmed/README.md

 Here's a walkthrough of implemented user stories:

 <img src='https://media.giphy.com/media/CkEJrPFNWvm123Nd2l/giphy.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

+## Notes
+I had some layout issues and had to run on a different phone simulator.

 # Parstagram - Part I

 This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.